 Effective personalization requires a wealth of data that can be extremely granular.
 In digital retail, this often comes from past purchases and analytics.
 But hospitality and travel are highly personal, the providers are fragmented and difficult to connect, and the resulting usability of the data is quite limited outside of its native environment.

 In concept, each hospitality and travel provider can attempt to collect profile information such as preferences from each consumer, but the level of detail consumers will provide to a company they might deal with only once or a few times is very limited.
-Even elite loyalty members of airline, hotel, and rental car companies typically provide only five to ten pieces of information, and most of these are for identification and communication, not for personalization.
+Even elite loyalty members of airline, hotel, and rental car companies typically provide only limited information, most of which is for identification and communication, not for personalization.
 Efforts to collect more data have mostly failed.

-However, if a consumer could create a profile once on their mobile device and then share it (in total or selectively) with any provider, most would likely be willing to say quite a bit more about what they enjoy, need, or want.
+However, if a consumer could create a profile once on their mobile device and then share it (in total or selectively) with any provider, most would likely be willing to say quite a bit more about what they enjoy, need, or want, especially if they understood how it could improve their trip.
 If AI can assist by asking questions and constructing this data over time, then the barrier to getting good profile information becomes much lower.

 AI can play a key role in helping consumers build a profile, but a common, neutral structure for profile information is required for: